 5.1.C (2) Fourth-Quarter Payments for Teaching and Research Activities (for faculty appointed on a nine-month calendar)

 This section applies to faculty members appointed on a nine month calendar, regardless of whether salary payments are spread over a twelve month period.
 Faculty appointed on a twelve month calendar are not eligible for special fourth quarter compensation.

 Faculty may be paid up to 20% of their annual base salary for full-time teaching of standard courses during the fourth quarter.
 For teaching during the fourth quarter of specially-designed courses that require extra preparation but are part of the regular curriculum, a faculty member may be paid up to 3/9 of his or her annual base salary.
 For full-time research or a full-time combination of standard teaching and research during the fourth quarter, faculty may be paid 3/9 of their annual base salary.
-All such fourth quarter payments shall be calculated at the rate of pay in effect at the beginning of the fourth quarter.
+All such fourth quarter payments shall be calculated at no more than the rate of pay in effect at the beginning of the fourth quarter.
 Prorated amounts may be paid for less than twelve weeks and for part-time service.

 5.1.C(3) Administrative Supplements